-Yonat has been working with graphite powder and plastic glue for the past twenty three years, making drawings, performances and installations.
-Initially she chose to use graphite powder as a feminist stance, rejecting the precision of pencil preferring, in stead, a relationship with the surface that is of morphing and transient nature.
+Yonat has been working with graphite powder and plastic glue for the past twenty seven years, making drawings, performances and installations.
+Initially she chose to use graphite powder as a feminist stance, rejecting the precision of pencil preferring, instead, a relationship with the surface that is of a morphing and transient nature.
 Her works relate to trauma and death both on a personal level, and on a collective level, referring in particularly to the Israeli-Palestinian conflict.

 Samakh 1948 – 2013 – http://samakh1948-2013.blogspot.co.uk/ (July 2013)

 Road collage – http://yngroad.blogspot.co.uk/ (August – November 2013)